OneKey-Network/addressability-framework/mvp-spec/ad-auction-example.md

 ## The auction setup

-We will use the following setup of Publisher, SSPs and DSPs and we will describe the Transmission Request and the Transmission Response.
+We use the following setup of Publisher, SSPs and DSPs and we describe the Transmission Requests and the Transmission Responses.

 ```mermaid
 graph LR;